 To make the work environment more pleasant and productive for our employees, Wildlife provides assorted food items daily.

 We kindly recommend the sensible consumption of these foods, avoiding any waste.
-They should be consumed solely within the workplace and at the appropriate facilities (it is not allowed to eat at the workstations, for example).
+They should be consumed solely within the workplace and at the appropriate facilities.

 Electronic communications and resources are part of our daily routine.
 Hence, it is important to use them considering Wildlife’s reputation and in a cost-effective manner.